 - The Administration may invite an Instructor to act as a Teacher Mentor.
 Teacher Mentor appointments are voluntary and shall be for a period of one School Year.
 Selection of Teacher Mentors, and renewal of Teacher Mentor Appointments, shall be at the discretion of the Administration. - 2.
 The role of a Teacher Mentor is to assist one or more new Instructors to integrate smoothly into the life of the School.
 The main areas of focus include curriculum, unit lesson planning, teaching practices, and matters related to the policies, procedures and culture of the School.
 Teacher Mentors will also help and support new Instructors in other areas, such as: - a. proper Instructor and student behaviour in classes, as well as other School environments such as assemblies and trips; - b. planning tests and projects; - c. planning and executing special events such as holiday celebrations, speech contests, Israel contest, etc.; - d. school rules and regulations, including discipline and administrative duties; - e. student evaluation and the writing of progress reports; and - f. communication with parents. - 3.
 Teacher Mentors are responsible for ensuring that they meet with the new Instructor(s) they are mentoring at least once per week, and that such meetings are arranged around holidays and other interruptions to the normal schedule.
 In addition, the Teacher Mentor and the new Instructor(s) should arrange for informal visits to each other's classrooms, to observe and discuss various teaching strategies. - 4.
-A Teacher Mentor shall receive a stipend of one block (40 minutes) of extra pay per week for each new Instructor they mentor.
-However, if a Teacher Mentor mentors two Instructors who are teaching the same grade, all meetings (excluding classroom visits) should take place at the same time with both Instructors, and the Teacher Mentor's stipend shall be one and one-half blocks (60 minutes) of extra pay per week.
-Teacher Mentor stipends shall be calculated and paid twice per School Year.

-5. A Probationary Instructor will have an assigned Teacher Mentor in their first year of employment.
+A Teacher Mentor shall receive one block (40 minutes) of paid preparation time, or where the block cannot be scheduled, a stipend of one block (40 minutes) of extra pay, per week for each new Instructor they mentor.
+Teacher Mentor stipends shall be calculated and paid twice per School Year. - 5.
+A Probationary Instructor will have an assigned Teacher Mentor in their first year of employment.